 4. Kuixing Pavilion, July 2009.
 A walk around the village doesn’t take long and before you know it the trail has taken you out into some stunning countryside.
 Cue fields of blooming flowers, thick forestland, freshwater streams and meandering creeks flowing down the surrounding mountains.
 There’s also Zhujiayu’s one attraction, if you can call it that, Kuixing Pavilion.
 Perched atop a modest hill, climbing the path up to its base veranda isn’t too taxing and can be done in less than ten minutes.

-Kuixing Pavilion, July 2009.
+5. Kuixing Pavilion, July 2009.
 Work your way up to the top floor, stopping at several Buddhist shrines along the way.
 At some point you’ll meet the custodian who will encourage you to ring the pavilion bell.
-Doing this, in addition to rubbing the sides of a magical brass bowl of water, is said to give you a blessing for life.
+This, in addition to rubbing the sides of a magical brass bowl of water, is said to give you a blessing for life.
 At the summit there are fine views and, just as it was during our visit, you’re likely to have the place all to yourself.
-For a deeper insight into my Zhujiayu adventures, have a look at my short stories The City and the village Part I and The City and the Village Part II.

 You can also have a look at my other 5s from around Shandong Province.

 Like these?
 Then why not check out my zillion articles from across China.

 And I’ve written a short story series called Challenged In China.